immobiliare/fastify-metrics/README.md

 -   `reply`
 -   **Returns:** <`string`> The route label.

+The `this` context of the function is bound to the fastify instance of the request.

 ## Powered Apps

 `fastify-metrics` was created by the amazing Node.js team at ImmobiliareLabs, the Tech dept of [Immobiliare.it](https://www.immobiliare.it), the #1 real estate company in Italy.